Pixel 9a

-The Pixel 9a is an Android smartphone designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 9a is an Android-based smartphone designed, developed, and marketed by Google as part of its Google Pixel product line.
 It serves as a mid-range variant within the Pixel 9 series.
 The device has similar features and functionality with the rest of the Pixel 9 family, with the main focus on its improved durability, photography features, long battery life, AI-powered tools, and Gemini assistant integration.

 It is the first A-series Pixel phone to have an IP68 dust and water resistance rating, and has the largest battery of a Pixel handset, at 5100 mAh.
 The battery has received criticism for being glued to the hardware, which prevents it from being replaced or recycled, opposing current industry practices.
 It is priced $499, the same as its predecessor.

 History

 The Pixel 9a was announced on March 19, 2025, through a Google blog post.
 It follows the same shift in the sequential rollout as the rest of the Pixel 9 series by releasing around two months earlier compared to the previous generations.
 Typically, previous A-series Pixels would be announced in May, around or during the Google I/O Event around the same time.

 On the same day the Pixel 9a was announced, Google spotted a potential "component quality issue" with a few number of the devices, and cancelled pre-orders and delayed the phone's launch until April 2025.
 It was originally slated to be released on March 26, 2025.
 A new release date of April 10th was later announced, after the issue was resolved.
+On the same month, GrapheneOS launched an experimental release for Pixel 9a.